awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

 1. CloudFront returns an HTTP status code `403 (Forbidden)` to the user\.

 You can optionally configure CloudFront to return a custom error message to the user, and you can specify how long you want CloudFront to cache the error response for the requested file\.
 The default value is 10 seconds\.
-For more information, see [Creating a Custom Error Page for Specific HTTP Status Codes](custom-error-pages.md)\.
+For more information, see [Creating a custom error page for specific HTTP status codes](GeneratingCustomErrorResponses.md#creating-custom-error-pages)\.

 Geo restriction applies to an entire distribution\.
 If you need to apply one restriction to part of your content and a different restriction \(or no restriction\) to another part of your content, you must either create separate CloudFront distributions or use a third\-party geolocation service\.